 The role of sales and marketing

 Your sales and marketing teams need to work together to make your Account Based Sales process work.
-Marketing need to warm up your targets through tailored content while sales need to nurture and consistently engage with the targets.
+Marketing need to warm up your targets through tailored content.
+Sales need to nurture and consistently engage with the targets.

 But there is one step that needs to be taken before anyone can do this and that’s research.
-ABS can be more time consuming than traditional sales and part of that is down to the amount of research that needs to be conducted first.
+ABS can be more time consuming than traditional sales.
+Part of this is down to the amount of research that needs to be conducted first.

 To find out what accounts are worth investing your time in, you should first come up with an Ideal Customer Profile to see what characteristics you’re looking for in a customer.
 Use this to see any similarities with your current best accounts and your target accounts to see which ones are worth focusing on.

 Once you’ve decided which accounts to target you need to research the actual companies themselves.
-This is important so that you can tailor any content that marketing sends their way, and so that the Sales rep will be able to speak to them on a personal level, knowing exactly what their pain points are and how your company can solve them.
-This kind of intensive research means that accounts are pre-qualified by the time the sales rep starts to contact them, so they are much more likely to convert to actual sales.
+This is important so that you can tailor any content that marketing sends their way.
+Sales reps will be able to speak to them on a personal level, knowing exactly what their pain points are and how your company can solve them.
+This kind of intensive research means that accounts are pre-qualified before the sales rep contacts them.
+This means that they are much more likely to convert to actual sales.

 Engage with multiple people